Tour de France

+The Tour de France ([tuʁ də fʁɑ̃s]) is an annual men's multiple-stage road cycling race held primarily in France.
+It is the oldest and most prestigious of the three Grand Tours, which include the Giro d'Italia and the Vuelta a España.

-The race was first organized in 1903 to increase sales for the newspaper L'Auto and is currently run by the Amaury Sport Organisation.
-The race has been held annually since its first edition in 1903 except when it was stopped for the two World Wars.
-As the Tour gained prominence and popularity, the race was lengthened and its reach began to extend around the globe.
-Participation expanded from a primarily French field as more riders from all over the world began to participate in the race each year.
+The race was first organized in 1903 to increase sales for the newspaper L'Auto (which was an ancestor of L'Équipe) and has been held annually since, except when it was not held from 1915 to 1918 and 1940 to 1946 due to the two World Wars.
+As the Tour gained prominence and popularity, the race was lengthened and gained more international participation.
 The Tour is a UCI World Tour event, which means that the teams that compete in the race are mostly UCI WorldTeams, with the exception of the teams that the organizers invite.
-It has become "the world's biggest annual sporting event."

-A similar race for women was held under different names between 1984 and 2009.
-Following criticism by campaigners and the professional women's peloton, a one/two day race (La Course by Le Tour de France) was held between 2014 and 2021, and Tour de France Femmes staged its first edition in 2022.